Fourier optics: Spatial versus angular bandwidth

 In this equation, it is assumed that the unit vector in the z-direction points into the half-space where the far field calculations will be made.
 These equivalent magnetic currents are obtained using equivalence principles which, in the case of an infinite planar interface, allow any electric currents J to be "imaged away" while the fictitious magnetic currents are obtained from twice the aperture electric field (see Scott [1998]).
 Then the radiated electric field is calculated from the magnetic currents using an equation similar to the equation for the magnetic field radiated by an electric current.
 In this way, a vector equation is obtained for the radiated electric field in terms of the aperture electric field, and the derivation requires no use of stationary phase ideas.

 The plane wave spectrum: the foundation of Fourier optics

-Fourier optics is somewhat different from ordinary ray optics typically used in the analysis and design of focused imaging systems such as cameras, telescopes and microscopes.
-Ray optics is the very first type of optics that most of us encounter in our lives; it's simple to conceptualize and understand, and works very well in gaining a baseline understanding of common optical devices.
-Unfortunately, ray optics does not explain the operation of Fourier optical systems, which are in general not focused systems.
-Ray optics is a subset of wave optics (In the jargon, it is "the asymptotic zero-wavelength limit" of wave optics.) and therefore has limited applicability.
-We have to know when it is valid and when it is not - and this is one of those times when it is not.
-For our current task, we must expand our understanding of optical phenomena to encompass wave optics, in which the optical field is seen as a solution to Maxwell's equations.
-This more general wave optics accurately explains the operation of Fourier optics devices.

-In this section, we won't go all the way back to Maxwell's equations, but will start instead with the homogeneous Helmholtz equation (valid in source-free media), which is one level of refinement up from Maxwell's equations (Scott [1998]).
-From this equation, we'll show how infinite uniform plane waves comprise one field solution (out of many possible) in free space.
-These uniform plane waves form the basis for understanding Fourier optics.